-The UGLG's local governing body must make an official determination to acquire the property and approve the purchase price.
+If the UGLG is the buyer, then UGLG's local governing body must make an official determination to acquire the property and approve the purchase price.
 Record of the governing body's actions must be in the acquisition file for the CDBG project.